geronimo-iia/async-btree/README.md

 Few guidelines of this implementation:

 - In order to mimic all NodeStatus (success, failure, running), I replace this by truthy/falsy meaning of evaluation value.
-  A special dedicated exception decorate standard exception in order to give them a Falsy meaning.
+  A special dedicated exception decorate standard exception in order to give them a Falsy meaning (`ControlFlowException`).
 - Blackboard pattern, act as a manager of context variable for behavior tree.
   With python 3, please... simply use [contextvars](https://docs.python.org/3/library/contextvars.html) !
 - In order to be able to build a sematic tree, I've introduce a metadata tuple added on function implementation.